Emergency Dentist Phoenix 24/7

 Items You’ll Need to Bring With You

 Just showing up on time, ready to go for your emergency appointment isn’t good enough.
-Emergency dentists operate a lot like your regular dentist, which means you’re going to need a couple of things.
+Whether you’re visiting a weekend dentist or making an early morning visit, emergency dentists operate a lot like your regular dentist, which means you’re going to need a couple of things.
 Right off the bat, you’ll need to arrive at least 15 minutes before your appointment is scheduled to start in order to fill out any paperwork.

 If you’ve had any recent dental work done and have copies of the records, make sure you take those with you as it’ll give your dentist a good idea of your patient records, who your dentist is, etc.